Vinny Mukendi

-Vinny Mukendi (born 12 March 1992) is an English-born Congolese footballer who plays as a striker for AFC Mansfield.
-He has previously played for twenty clubs including Macclesfield Town, Barrow, Droylsden, Stalybridge Celtic, Salford City, Southport, Oxford City, North Ferriby United, Nantwich Town and Redditch United, in addition to loan spells at Southport and Tamworth.
+Vinny Mukendi (born 12 March 1992) is an English-born Congolese footballer who plays as a striker.
+During his career played for 20 clubs including Macclesfield Town, Barrow, Droylsden, Stalybridge Celtic, Salford City, Southport, Oxford City, North Ferriby United, Nantwich Town and Redditch United, and on loan spells at Southport and Tamworth.

 Club career

 Macclesfield Town

 Born in Manchester, Greater Manchester, Mukendi started at Macclesfield Town in 2008, joining their youth academy on a two-year scholarship.
 He impressed enough to be given a squad number while still 16 and made his league debut on the final day of the 2008–09 season in a 0–0 draw against Grimsby Town.
 His first goal for the club came on 16 April 2010 when his team beat Chesterfield.

 Southport (loans)

 Mukendi joined Conference National side Southport on a one-month loan deal on 23 September 2011.
 He made his debut for the club a day later, coming on as a 68th-minute substitute in a 4–0 home defeat against Braintree Town.

 Mukendi's first goal on loan at Southport was a second half equaliser in a 1–1 draw at home to York City on 11 October 2011.
 He subsequently received a yellow card for his celebration.

 Mukendi was recalled to Macclesfield on 26 October 2011 following a selection crisis among the club's strikers.
 He re-joined Southport again on 19 January 2012 for an initial month's loan but was again recalled when Macclesfield suffered another selection problem.
 In May 2012, Mukendi was released by Macclesfield due to the expiry of his contract.